Shippable/docs/sources/platform/integration/jira.md

 page_main_title: Jira
 main_section: Platform
 sub_section: Integrations
-page_title: jira integration
+page_title: Jira integration
-page_description: How to create and use a Jira Integration in Shippable to create issues on jira server.
+page_description: How to create and use a Jira Integration in Shippable to create issues on Jira server.

 # Jira integration

-A Jira integration is required to create issues on jira server from Shippable jobs and builds page.
+A Jira integration is required to create issues on Jira server from Shippable jobs and builds page.

 ## Adding the account integration